kylejusticemagnuson/pyti/README.md

 This library contains various financial technical indicators that can be used to analyze data.

+Now compatible with both Python 2.7 and Python 3.6

 The complete list of indicators in this library:
 ```
 Accumulation/Distribution